Most WordPress users are skeptical about the total number of WordPress Plugins they are to use.

 It happens when you install more than one plugin with similar features, especially those that have to do with the database.

-I have seen a scenario where someone installed two cache plugins and thinks it will make his site will load pretty faster.
+I have seen a scenario where someone installed two cache plugins and thought it will make his site will load pretty faster.
 But the revision was the case.

 In my case, I installed two different “product review” plugins – because they both have unique features which I needed so much.
 But instead of the plugins working to my needs, it gave me errors on my admin dashboard.